Xiaomi Mi Mix 2 and the OnePlus 5 are great phones to consider for a budget of 35K

 Xiaomi Mi Mix is a design innovation, paving the path for bezel-less phones like the iPhone X and the Google Pixel XL 2.

 Most of the OEMs have joined the bandwagon and are working on the 18:9 aspect ratio display devices.

 Notably, the 6-inch FHD+ display (2160*1080 pixels) with 18:9 aspect ratio makes Mi Mix 2 look much more appealing than the OnePlus 5.

-The phones are driven by Qualcomm’s most powerful Snapdragon 835 SOC, paired to 6GB/8GB of RAM.
+The phones are driven by Qualcomm’s most powerful Snapdragon 835 SOC, paired with 6GB/8GB of RAM.

-Xiaomi has the upper hand since it supports expandable storage which is missing in the Oneplus 5.
+Xiaomi has the upper hand since it supports expandable storage which is missing on the Oneplus 5.

 Performance is flawless for both the phones, you won’t notice any lag on this top tier hardware.

 Optics have become most crucial part of the smartphone line up these days.
 The smartphone camera is the deciding factor for many buyers, especially in the premium segment.

 OnePlus smartphones have always delivered the best performance compared to the expensive competitors.
 However, they fall behind in the optics department.